Automation Workspace v.38 release

 The automation compatibility tags are now calculated correctly whether you update and check in an automation that contains earlier package versions or update the packages using the bulk package update process. |

-After updating to this release,
+After updating to

-device, Authorization Plugin in macOS no longer
+the default device, Authorization Plugin in macOS

-from the login screen when you try to enter the
+navigating away from the login screen when you try to enter the

 credentials.
 Service Cloud Case ID: 02208796 |

-After updating the Bot Agent to the version
+the Bot Agent to the version

 included in this release, automations that previously failed due